Witness for the Prosecution (1957 film): Plot

-While fearing his client will be convicted and sentenced to hang, Sir Wilfrid is unexpectedly contacted by a woman who offers to sell him letters written by Christine to a lover named Max.
-The handwriting is genuine, and the woman has a legitimate reason for providing the letters: her lover attacked and disfigured her face.
+Sir Wilfrid fears that his client will be convicted and sentenced to hang.
+He is then unexpectedly contacted by a Cockney woman, who offers to sell him compromising letters written by Christine to a man named Max.
+The handwriting is genuine, and the woman appears to have a legitimate reason for providing the correspondence: Max, who had once been her lover, had attacked her, leaving her with facial scars.
 During cross examination, Sir Wilfrid reads the letters, which disclose a conspiracy between Max and Christine to frame Leonard.
 The jury acquits Leonard.

-Sir Wilfrid's uneasiness proves justified when Christine, brought into the courtroom to protect her from the departing crowd, explains how she won the acquittal.
-After Sir Wilfrid had previously told Christine that a jury would not believe a loving spouse's alibi, she posed as a hateful, double-crossing wife.
-She also wrote letters to a non-existent lover (Max) and impersonated the disfigured woman who gave Sir Wilfrid the letters to discredit her own testimony.
-Christine loves Leonard, but knew he was guilty.
-Christine told the truth about the murder in the witness-box: Leonard did confess to her.
+Sir Wilfrid admits that his victory seemed suspiciously easy, and is proved right when Christine returns to the courtroom to avoid an angry crowd waiting outside.
+She explains that, after Sir Wilfred's earlier warnings about alibis, she had decided to pose as a hateful, double-crossing wife.
+She wrote letters to a non-existent lover (Max) and impersonated the disfigured woman who passed them to Sir Wilfrid.
+Christine loves Leonard, but knew he was guilty; she told the truth about Leonard's confession in the witness-box, then used the false letters to discredit her own testimony.
+Sir Wilfrid is outraged, but the law of double jeopardy prevents any renewed prosecution of Leonard.

-Sir Wilfrid, who had believed in his client's innocence, is outraged.
-However, due to English double jeopardy laws, no further legal action can be taken against Leonard.

-Leonard reveals he is having an affair with a much younger woman and intends to abandon Christine.
-He smugly states that though Christine will be tried for perjury, he and she are now even, having saved each other's lives.
+Leonard reveals he is having an affair with a much younger woman, and intends to abandon Christine.
+He smugly states that, though Christine will be tried for perjury, he and she are now even, having saved each other's lives.
 A devastated Christine grabs a knife and fatally stabs Leonard.
 As she is taken into custody, Sir Wilfrid decides to further delay his retirement to defend Christine.